Why Choose Cedars-Sinai Marina del Rey Hospital for Vertebral Fracture Treatment?

 Vertebral fractures may sometimes be caused due to bone insufficiency, for instance, patients with osteoporosis, tumors, or other conditions that make the bone weak can fracture a vertebra even while performing low-impact activities such as bending or twisting.

-Complementary and alternative medicine are a healthcare branch becoming popular as most patients have found pain relief and improved quality of life with such therapies.
+Complementary and alternative medicine is a healthcare branch becoming popular as most patients have found pain relief and improved quality of life with such therapies.
 Currently, there is no sufficient evidence to support that these therapies increase bone density and reduce the risk of fractures.
 This treatment approach may provide additional relief of pain and other symptoms in patients who have suffered fractures due to osteoporosis.

 Overall, the alternative exercise methods such as Pilates, Tai Chi, and Yoga make use of well-controlled and focused movements that can help improve posture and develop muscle strength in patients with vertebral fracture.